Hong Kong entry requirements for UK travellers: What visa or documents do you need?

 If you're carrying a significant amount of cash, you'll need to fill out the relevant form.
 For most travellers, who pay by card or carry a reasonable amount of cash, it's no problem at all.

-✈️ Entry Requirements for Travelling to Hong Kong from Macau or Mainland China
+✈️ Requirements for Entry to Hong Kong from Macau or Mainland China

 Night-time view of Macau Tower and the illuminated bridge, a stunning cityscape in this Asian destination.